arcee-ai/mergekit/benchmarks/README.md

 ## Precision and memory

-Linear uses float64 coefficients and one float64 accumulator, normalizes using the float64 coefficient sum, then casts to the aligned input dtype.
-Normalization rejects a zero coefficient sum.
-GPU kernels consume the inputs directly; CPU execution may additionally cast the current input to float64.
+Linear uses float32 coefficients and one float32 accumulator for float16, BF16,
+and FP32 inputs; float64 inputs use float64.
+It normalizes before casting back to the aligned input dtype and rejects a zero coefficient sum in the working precision.
+Nearly cancelling coefficients may lose accuracy.
+GPU kernels consume the inputs directly; CPU execution may additionally cast the current input.
 No full-precision copy of every input is retained, so accumulator scratch is independent of input count.
-Float64 arithmetic trades throughput for a simple, consistent precision policy; CPU BF16 execution can be substantially slower than the legacy path.

-For a singleton output from two 2048×2048 BF16 inputs, the accumulator needs 32 MiB and the returned output needs 8 MiB: 40 MiB extra at peak on the GPU.
-FP32 output needs 16 MiB, giving a 48 MiB peak.
+For a singleton output from two 2048×2048 BF16 inputs, the accumulator needs 16 MiB and the returned output needs 8 MiB: 24 MiB extra at peak on the GPU.
+FP32 inputs use the accumulator itself as the output, giving a 16 MiB peak.
 Both calls borrow their inputs instead of packing.
-CPU TensorIterator may also allocate a 32 MiB cast of the current input, giving 64 MiB at peak for either dtype in this example.
+CPU TensorIterator may also allocate a 16 MiB cast of the current BF16 input, giving a 32 MiB peak.

 SLERP retains its chunked, device-local implementation and borrows singleton inputs.
 Kernels accept arbitrary strides and explicitly call `contiguous()` or `stack()`